Lacrosse in Pennsylvania: 19th century

-In 1881, the first true varsity level intercollegiate lacrosse tournament was held, with Harvard defeating Princeton in the final, 3–0.
-This series led to the formation of a league in 1882, known as the Inter-Collegiate Lacrosse Association (the ICLA, later the ILA), which included New York University, Columbia, Princeton and Harvard.
+In 1881, the first true varsity level intercollegiate lacrosse tournament was held, with Harvard defeating Princeton University in the final, 3–0.
+This series led to the formation of a league in 1882, known as the Inter-Collegiate Lacrosse Association (the ICLA, later the ILA), which included New York University, Columbia University, Princeton, and Harvard.
 At the same time, Flannery's United States Amateur Lacrosse Association comprised eleven college and club teams, but by 1886 the number of clubs had risen to greater than 40.
-College organizations, including a varsity team at Lehigh University, soon were seeking admittance to the ILA.
-Lehigh fielded its first varsity squad in 1885, with the University of Pennsylvania, and Lafayette College at the club level, following suit in 1890.
+College organizations, including a varsity team at Lehigh University in Bethlehem, soon sought admittance to the ILA.
+Lehigh fielded its first varsity squad in 1885, with the University of Pennsylvania in Philadelphia, and Lafayette College in Easton, at the club level, following suit in 1890.
 Lehigh and Swarthmore were accepted as members in the ILA in 1888 and 1891, respectively.

 The first tournament for lacrosse supremacy during this period was known as the Oelrichs Cup, sponsored by Hermann Oelrichs, and first offered up in a tournament format in 1881.
 Oelrichs was the first president of the United States National Amateur Lacrosse Association, a precursor to the USILA, and he was a member of the New York Lacrosse Club.
 The Oelrichs Cup was played for much of the 1880s, played mostly by amateur non-scholastic clubs though Princeton did field a tournament team.
 Arnold K. Reese as part of a powerful Baltimore lacrosse club, won the Oelrichs Cup in 1890.
-At this time also, Reese had been the main force behind starting up varsity lacrosse at Lehigh.
-Reese's efforts would lead to Lehigh being one of the early college lacrosse powers.
+At the same time, Reese had been the main force behind starting up varsity lacrosse at Lehigh University.
+Reese's efforts led to Lehigh being one of the early college lacrosse powers.
 Reese played for Lehigh from 1888 to 1891, winning an ILA title in 1890.